-Hilton U. Brown II has had some white mice as pets, and he contributed a pair of them for the first class.
+Hubert U. Brown II has had some white mice as pets, and he contributed a pair of them for the fourth grade.

-A ewe and ram have been mated.
+An ewe and ram have been mated.
 Their lamb is to be the property of the kindergarten.
 The barn also houses pigeons and rabbits.

-The children have been taking turns washing and feeding the animals, and have had experience in buying their feed.
+The children have been taking turns watering and feeding the animals and have had experience in buying their feed.

-In classes they have learned the use of the animals' by-products and have based English course compositions on their observation of the animals.
+In classes they have learned the use of the animals' by-products and have based English course compositions on their observance of the animals.